Retargeting and Audiences

 You can use preset segments even if you don't have any segments saved in Yandex Metrica.
-By using preset segments on your website, you can target users you are interested in (for example, new visitors or mobile visitors).
+This way you can target website users that interest you, such as new users or mobile users.
 Select a preset segment in Yandex Direct, and this segment will be created for your Yandex Metrica tag.
-You can open the list of preset segments for a tag if you have editing rights for it.
+You can open the list of preset segments for a tag if you have edit rights on it.

 - New users: Users that visited the website for the first time in the past 90 days.